ProactiveProgrammers/text-analysis-starter/writing/reflection.md

 #### Please explain each line of source code from the `extract` module

-TODO: Write at least one paragraph to explain the requested source code
+TODO: Write at least one paragraph to explain the following source code

 ```python
 def extract_paragraphs(input_lines: str) -> List[str]: